f440/sah/README.md

 - `git config --global sah.config.upstream-prevent-push true`
   (the same as `--prevent-push` option)
   Setting this option to true will Prevent push to upstream repository.
+- `git config --global sah.config.upstream-remote-name hoge`
+  (the same as `--remote-name` option)
+  Setting this option to any value will specify git remote name of upstream repository.

 ### user